aswinram1997/Vehicle-Insurance-Fraud-Detection/README.md

 3. Navigate to the project directory.

-4. Build the Docker image using the Dockerfile: `docker build -t insurance-fraud-api`
+4. Build the Docker image using the Dockerfile: `docker build -t insurance-fraud-api .`

 5. Run the Docker container based on the created image: `docker run -p 8000:8000 insurance-fraud-api`